 After graduating college, Miracle McClain knew she wanted to do something meaningful and she found that opportunity through a fellowship.
-The Coro Fellows Program in Public Affairs is a full-time, nine month, graduate-level experiential leadership training program that prepares diverse, talented and committed individuals for effective and ethical leadership in the public affairs arena.
+Coro Fellows Program in Public Affairs in Los Angeles is a full-time, nine-month, graduate-level experiential leadership training program that prepares diverse, talented and committed individuals for effective and ethical leadership in the public affairs arena.
 Unconventional by traditional academic standards, the Fellows Program is rigorous and demanding, an unparalleled opportunity for personal and professional growth.
 Miracle talks about her experience applying for the Coro Fellows Program in Los Angeles and how it has been an avenue for her current career.

 1. Why did you decide to apply for the Coro Fellows Program in Public Affairs?

 After graduating from the University of San Francisco with a degree in Philosophy I knew at the time that I wanted to learn more about the public affairs arena in order to make a difference in my community.
 At that time, my sister was pursuing her Master’s in Public Policy from Pepperdine and suggested I apply for the Coro Fellows Program in Public Affairs.
 She thought it would be a good option for someone with my interests and would help me gain a better understanding of complex public issues.

 At the heart of Coro is the experiential learning environment the program provides.
 Having the opportunity to engage in monthly field placements allows each Fellow to work closely with leaders at companies and organizations that influence and shape the public, non-profit and private arenas.

 2. What do you think made your application stand out?

 For Coro, I was able to effectively convey my passion about community issues and also talk about past life and work experiences that have deeply impacted how I respond to opportunities.
 I think the most important component of any application is to be authentic and self-reflective.
 I genuinely wanted to understand the social, political and economic experiences that influence and comprise Los Angeles.